2007 PlaceMakers V8 Supercars

 The 2007 PlaceMakers V8 Supercars was the third round of the 2007 V8 Supercar Championship Series.
-It was held on the weekend of the 20 to the 22 April at Pukekohe Park Raceway in New Zealand.
-This round will be the last V8 Supercar event at Pukekohe until 2013, with the 2008-12 New Zealand rounds being held on the streets of Hamilton.
-The round was also Cameron McConville's 100th start in the V8 Supercar Championship, and ran the number 100 on his car to mark this achievement.
+It was held on the weekend of 20 to 22 April at Pukekohe Park Raceway in New Zealand and consisted of three races held over 400 kilometers.
+It also served as the first of two international events on the 2007 schedule, the other being the Desert 400 in Bahrain.